Computer Programming at the Northern Academy Summer Camp

-A2: The AWB program utilizes advanced real-world, project-based learning methods to accelerate students’ skills development.
+A2: Our program utilizes advanced real-world, project-based learning methods to accelerate students’ skills development.
 The traditional form of teaching programming is to have students learn by listening to lectures, taking notes, memorizing knowledge points, and completing programming challenges.

 (See Q3 below for more detail about our quick achievement teaching approach).

-Another difference is how Trillium designs curriculum.
+Another difference is in curriculum designs.
 Typically, the teacher would use a syllabus and modules to teach programming.
 We tailor our topics/units for an outcome, a curriculum more task-oriented and project-based.